GustavoHBC/GustavoHBC/README.md

 ## Hey there, I'm Gus 👋

-### Front-end enthusiast and developer ✨
+### Front-end developer and enthusiast ✨☕

-Currently in love with ReactJS ☕ and the whole ecosystem
+Currently in love with Python, TypeScript, ReactJS 💜 and, as always, the entire front-end ecosystem 🚀

 ### Connect with me 🌎